File Formatting Questions

 Plastic Comb Binding - Comb binding is a type of binding where use a piece of plastic with "teeth" that fit into rectangular holes in the paper.
 It allows your documents to lay flat when opened.
 Comb binding is an inexpensive but professional looking option.

-Coil Binding - continuous coil of wire or plastic passes through many little holes along one side of the papers.Plastic coils can add a fun, colorful look to your project.
+Coil Binding - A continuous coil of wire or plastic passes through many little holes along one side of the papers.Plastic coils can add a fun, colorful look to your project.
 If you are interested in different color options, send us an email to see what we have in stock.
 We can also order colors that aren't in stock.

 Wire Binding - Like the coil binding, but sturdier than both coil and plastic.
 The wire forms teeth or double loops that fit into rectangular holes in the paper.
 You see this type of binding most often with sketchbooks.